The Private Equity Review: Cayman Islands

 - unsolicited calls from investors can be responded to, but the making of calls by the sponsor could trigger the public business test;

-- there are no express requirements for the content of marketing materials and, subject to the public offer prohibition, no prescribed minimum or maximum number of offerees; and
+- outside of the Content Rules, there are no express requirements for the content of marketing materials and, subject to the public offer prohibition, no prescribed minimum or maximum number of offerees; and

 - it is advisable that the following jurisdiction-specific statement is included in any offering memorandum or equivalent – 'No offer or invitation to subscribe for [partnership interests] can be made or is made hereby to the public in the Cayman Islands.'

-As previously noted, in the vast majority of cases the sponsor or manager of a Cayman private equity fund will be based onshore, and the fiduciary or other obligations of that sponsor or manager may in part be governed by laws of its own jurisdiction and also the laws of the jurisdiction in which the offer is made; however, the liability, if any, of the sponsor or manager will also be governed by the nature of the contractual arrangements it has with the fund, the scope of its services and obligations, and the extent of any limitation of liability and indemnification.
+In the vast majority of cases, the sponsor or manager of a Cayman private equity fund will be based onshore, and the fiduciary or other obligations of that sponsor or manager may in part be governed by laws of its own jurisdiction and also the laws of the jurisdiction in which the offer is made; however, the liability, if any, of the sponsor or manager will also be governed by the nature of the contractual arrangements it has with the fund, the scope of its services and obligations, and the extent of any limitation of liability and indemnification.
 Common carve-outs for exculpation provisions in the context of a Cayman investment fund are fraud, wilful default and gross negligence.
-It is worth noting that Cayman does not have a settled definition of gross negligence, and it is therefore usual to see either an express definition or an import of a standard by reference to other laws, usually, in the context of the US market, those of Delaware or New York.
+Cayman does not have a settled definition of gross negligence, and it is, therefore, usual to see either an express definition or an import of a standard by reference to other laws, usually, in the context of the US market, those of Delaware or New York.

 No discussion of fiduciary duties and liability would be complete without referencing the standard for the GP itself.
 The ELP Law contains a statutory standard that cannot be contracted out of: the GP is required to act at all times in good faith and, subject to the LPA, in the interests of the partnership.15 There is no statutory standard of fair dealing.
 While the good faith duty is fixed by statute, the actions of the GP can be subject to contractual limitation of liability and indemnification provisions, although care must be taken to ensure these do not infringe either public policy or common law principles with respect to fiduciary exculpation.

-An investment manager or sponsor domiciled or registered in Cayman as a foreign company, and carrying on investment management or advice, will be subject to Cayman’s Securities Investment Business Law (2015 Revision) (SIBL).
-This requires that a manager or adviser either be licensed by CIMA or register with CIMA as an excluded person.
-Registration as an excluded person does not imply regulation by CIMA, and such registration is possible where the person to whom the services are provided (i.e., the private equity fund itself) is either a sophisticated person within the definitions set out in the SIBL, or is a high net worth person (HNW).
-As most private equity funds are institutional, the latter test is usually relied upon as this sets the threshold for HNWs at US$5 million in total (as opposed to net) assets.17 The typical Cayman Islands private equity fund will easily reach this benchmark.
-Registration as an excluded person is achieved by filing a form on an annual basis that gives certain prescribed details with respect to the manager and payment of a fee of approximately US$6,000.
+An investment manager or sponsor domiciled or registered in Cayman as a foreign company, and carrying out investment management or advice, will be subject to Cayman's Securities Investment Business Act (2020 Revision) (SIBL).
+This requires that a manager or adviser either be licensed by, or registered with, CIMA.
+Since 2019, the previous category of 'excluded persons' is no longer available and, accordingly, at a minimum, and, apart from as described below when the GP is a 'non-registrable person', registration is required.
+Registration is possible where the person to whom the services are provided (i.e., the private equity fund itself) is either a sophisticated person within the definitions set out in SIBL or is a high-net-worth person (HNW).
+As most private equity funds are institutional, the latter test is usually relied upon as this sets the threshold for HNWs at US$5 million in total (as opposed to net) assets.16 The typical Cayman Islands private equity fund will easily reach this benchmark.

-Of course, it is often the case that the GP will provide investment management or advice services to the ELP fund; however, the GP will typically be exempted from registration, provided it is not separately remunerated for its services other than in its capacity as GP under the LPA and does not otherwise hold itself out as providing such services generally.18 If it does, then it may be required to register as an excluded person.
+Of course, it is often the case that the GP will provide investment management or advice services to the ELP fund.
+However, there will be no requirement to register under SIBL, provided it is not separately remunerated for its services other than in its capacity as GP under the LPA and does not otherwise hold itself out as providing such services generally.17 In these circumstances the GP will be a non-registrable person for the purposes of SIBL.

-As previously noted, invariably a private equity fund will be structured as an exempted vehicle in Cayman, meaning that it cannot do business with the public in Cayman.
-In the context of an ELP, this means that in return for a fee of approximately US$1,800, it can apply to the government for, and expect to receive, a tax exemption certificate (TEC).
-The TEC will confirm that no law subsequently enacted in Cayman imposing any tax to be levied on profits or income or gains or appreciations shall apply to that ELP, or to any of its partners, in respect of the operations or assets of that ELP or the partnership interests of its partners.
-The TEC will also usually confirm that any such taxes and any tax in the nature of estate duty or inheritance tax shall not be payable in respect of the obligations of the ELP or the interests of its partners.19
+Invariably a private equity fund will be structured as an exempted vehicle in Cayman, meaning that it cannot do business with the public in Cayman.
+In the context of an ELP, this means that, in return for a fee of approximately US$1,800, it can apply to the government for, and expect to receive, a TEC.
+The TEC will confirm that no law subsequently enacted in Cayman imposing any tax to be levied on profits, income, gains or appreciations shall apply to that ELP, or to any of its partners, in respect of the operations or assets of that ELP or the partnership interests of its partners.
+The TEC will also usually confirm that any such taxes and any tax in the nature of estate duty or inheritance tax shall not be payable in respect of the obligations of the ELP or the interests of its partners.18

 As will be apparent from the foregoing, there have been no relevant changes in Cayman tax law over the past year, and none are currently expected.
-Similarly, the Cayman regulatory regime has been very stable over the past year with no material changes in the context of a closed-ended private equity fund.
-Finally, it is worth noting that Cayman legislated away the unhelpful decision in the English case of Mercury20 through changes to the Companies Law.
+Finally, Cayman legislated away the unhelpful decision in the English case of Mercury19 through changes to the Companies Law.
 In summary, the judgment in Mercury appeared to require physical rather than electronic closings, which would create obvious impracticalities in the context of modern multi-jurisdictional transactions.
 The changes to the law effectively allow the contractual parties to determine how agreements will be deemed executed.